How to improve your communication skills as a manager - Oak Engage

 To combat these you need to have communication tools that help adapt individuals to new ways of working.
 Through social features on Oak, you can build good relationships and culture, by helping connect workers in intuitive ways.
 Instant messaging, social timelines and hubs help connect the modern workforce.

-5. Set Performance & Feedback Meetings
+5. Set performance & feedback meetings

 72% of employees feel like their work would improve if given honest, corrective feedback.
 It is vital to give employees constructive evaluation of their work and to set objectives for them to achieve.